blocto/fcl-swift/README.md

 ### User Signatures

+Cryptographic signatures are a key part of the blockchain.
+They are used to prove ownership of an address without exposing its private key.
+While primarily used for signing transactions, cryptographic signatures can also be used to sign arbitrary messages.

+FCL has a feature that lets you send arbitrary data to a configured wallet/service where the user may approve signing it with their private key/s.

 We can retrive user signatures only after user had logged in, otherwise error will be thrown.

 ```swift